Spain at a Glance

 The electorate living in Spain votes for a legislature made up of the senate and the congress, in which at least two seats are given to each of Spain’s 50 provinces.
 If you are currently living in Spain as an expat, you may register to vote in all sorts of elections as long as you have legal Spanish residency.

-Regional identity is an important aspect of living in Spain.
+Regional identity is an important aspect of Spanish life.
 Although the main language is, of course, Spanish, life in Spain will quickly teach you that many Spanish people take great pride in their regional community, e.g. Andalusia, Catalonia, Galicia.
-Should you be living in Spain’s Galician part, for example, and plan to take a vacation in southern Andalusia, the differences in climate, culture, attitudes, traditions, and local food will surprise you!
+Should you be living in the Galician part, for example, and plan to take a vacation in southern Andalusia, the differences in climate, culture, attitudes, traditions, and local food will surprise you!

-Spain offers a vast number of large cities and small towns.
-So where exactly do you want to enjoy life in Spain?
+Spain offers a vast number of large cities and small towns, so where exactly would you enjoy living?
 If you prefer living in Spain’s urban setting, cities such as Madrid, Barcelona, and Seville come to mind.
-If your reasons for living in Spain are motivated by more recreational goals, you might consider a town along the Costa del Sol, which is popular among retired expats living in Spain.
+If your reasons for a move to the peninsula are motivated by more recreational goals, you might consider a town along the Costa del Sol, which is popular among retired expats living in Spain.

-Where you want start your new life in Spain is generally up to you.
+Where you want start your new Spanish life is generally up to you.
 However, it is highly recommended to find an apartment before moving to Spain.
-Expats keen on living in Spain may have a hard time finding short-term housing.
+Expats may have a hard time finding short-term housing.
 Checking out the (Spanish only) website of the Ministerio de Viviendas (Ministry of Housing) is very useful for people keen on living in Spain.
 Another helpful and regularly updated website for house-hunting is www.segundamano.es.